Italy court suspends Catalan separatist leader Carles Puigdemont's extradition hearing | DW | 04.10.2021

 After the ruling, Puigdemont shook hands and embraced supporters waiting outside, saying he was "very happy," as he got in a van and was driven away.

 Earlier, to chants of "Freedom!
-Freedom!" from a few dozen supporters who waved Catalan and Sardinian flags, Carles Puigdemont, arrived in court in Sassari.
+Freedom!" from a few dozen supporters who waved Catalan and Sardinian flags, Puigdemont arrived in court in Sassari.
 The 58-year-old vowed to fight the extradition request from Spain.

 Puigdemont is wanted on charges of sedition over his role in the failed effort for Catalan independence in October of 2017.
 He was released following his arrest in Sardinia.

 Puigdemont had enjoyed immunity from prosecution as a member of the European Parliament, but he was stripped of that immunity this March.
-He and his co-conspirators who fled abroad have appealed that decision but there is no ruling yet from the European Court of Justice.
+He and his co-conspirators who fled abroad have appealed that decision but there is no ruling yet from the European Court of Justice (ECJ).

+Puigdemont's lawyer told reporters that the court will rule on extradition to Spain after the ECJ announces its verdict on the Catalan leader's immunity.
+But he said his client is free to travel as he pleases in the meantime.

+"He is absolutely free.
+The court will set a new date after the European court decides on the two pending questions.
+One is the immunity of President Puigdemont, and the other is the legitimacy of the Spanish judge to issue the arrest warrant," the lawyer, Agostinoangelo Marras, told The Associated Press news agency.

 Puigdemont fled Spain for Belgium in 2017 after leading efforts by Catalan separatists in the regional government to stage a referendum vote for independence, which Madrid viewed as seditious and unconstitutional.